lechimp-p/dicto.php/BACKLOG.md

 * Introduce a RegExp class to put checking for validity in one place.
 * Use custom rules in indexer test.

+# Issues
+* It is inconsistent, that Invoke makes invocations in methods of classes related to the class itself, but `only XYZClasses can invoke` also flags the methods in XYZClasses.

 # Execution plan for introducing git (and further improvements)
 * The engine then somehow needs to figure out what to do based on the last run and the current state of the source.